The Connection between Stomach Pain and Gastric Health

 What are some common stomach pains and their causes?

-Stomach pains can be caused by a number of different issues.
+Stomach pains can be caused by many different issues.
 Some of the most common include:

 - Gastritis: This is an inflammation of the stomach lining and can be caused by bacterial infections, excessive alcohol consumption, or certain medications.
 Symptoms include burning pain in the upper abdomen, nausea, bloating, and vomiting.